 The first thing I told my daughter when she finished school was, never work for free or on speculation of being paid, "Samantha", I said, " Listen to me, if they truly believe in their project they can come up with a little bit of cash for you as a good will gesture."
 Do I take my own advise?
 No, of course not, I still do work on spec. (another word for free).
 People like to cloak the term free by calling it spec. but, working on the speculation that when they hit it big so will you, has yet to send a paycheck in my direction.
 Don't get me wrong, nobody ever twisted my arm to get me to accept one of these jobs, but I actually believed when I was younger that one of these was gonna pay off eventually.
 I'm still optimistic in that sense, you know, hoping one of those jobs from the past will someday throw some green my way, but I'm not holding my breath.

+This is Thomas the Thundering Toucan, it was a freelance book illustration job that never paid but the lady that was my client was the nicest woman you could ever meet, Lenora Baldwin, private investigator.
+Honestly, part of the reason this didn't work out was from my own inexperience and inabilities.
 My biggest problem or the reason I end up working for nothing is that I love to draw and I love to be challenged.
 When a possible client approaches me with a project the first thing I react to is wether or not it's gonna be fun to draw and is it gonna be challenging for me, then I start thinking about the monetary obligations of the client.
 I probably should think in the opposite, but I know I would not get the opportunity to work on some of them if I did.

 I've found that one of the reasons I take on some of these jobs besides the reasons I've already stated is to help people out a little bit.
 I think of them as pro bono publico projects, it makes it easier if you're doing them for a good cause.
 I find that a lot of artists who are not being paid tend to bail on these jobs quite often and it is usually near the dead lines, leaving people in quite a bind.
 Shame on you artists who are doing this, this creates very uncomfortable working situations (unrealistic dead line for example) for the next artist. listen, if you take a job then finish it, wether you like it or not.
 I will say though, one of the benefits of working on spec. or for very little money or for free is that most of the time you get a lot more creative freedom and/or input.
 People tend to be more responsive when your are working for diddly squat.
 This allows you to put a little more you in said projects.